OpenEvalProject/evals/manuscripts/elife-77809/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0130frc33 Department of Biochemistry and Biophysics, School of Medicine, University of North Carolina at Chapel Hill Chapel Hill United States
+1. Department of Biochemistry and Biophysics, School of Medicine, University of North Carolina at Chapel Hill Chapel Hill United States ([ROR:0130frc33](https://ror.org/0130frc33))
-2. https://ror.org/04s5mat29 Department of Biochemistry and Microbiology, University of Victoria Victoria Canada
+2. Department of Biochemistry and Microbiology, University of Victoria Victoria Canada ([ROR:04s5mat29](https://ror.org/04s5mat29))
-3. https://ror.org/0130frc33 Division of Chemical Biology and Medicinal Chemistry, School of Pharmacy, University of North Carolina at Chapel Hill Chapel Hill United States
+3. Division of Chemical Biology and Medicinal Chemistry, School of Pharmacy, University of North Carolina at Chapel Hill Chapel Hill United States ([ROR:0130frc33](https://ror.org/0130frc33))
-4. https://ror.org/0130frc33 Lineberger Comprehensive Cancer Center, School of Pharmacy, University of North Carolina at Chapel Hill Chapel Hill United States
+4. Lineberger Comprehensive Cancer Center, School of Pharmacy, University of North Carolina at Chapel Hill Chapel Hill United States ([ROR:0130frc33](https://ror.org/0130frc33))
-5. https://ror.org/0130frc33 Department of Pharmacology, School of Medicine, University of North Carolina at Chapel Hill Chapel Hill United States
+5. Department of Pharmacology, School of Medicine, University of North Carolina at Chapel Hill Chapel Hill United States ([ROR:0130frc33](https://ror.org/0130frc33))
-6. https://ror.org/03rmrcq20 Department of Biochemistry and Molecular Biology, The University of British Columbia Vancouver Canada
+6. Department of Biochemistry and Molecular Biology, The University of British Columbia Vancouver Canada ([ROR:03rmrcq20](https://ror.org/03rmrcq20))

 † Corresponding author

 ## Abstract

 Numerous receptor tyrosine kinases and immune receptors activate phospholipase C-γ (PLC-γ) isozymes at membranes to control diverse cellular processes including phagocytosis, migration, proliferation, and differentiation.
 The molecular details of this process are not well understood.
-Using hydrogen-deuterium exchange mass spectrometry, we show that PLC-γ1 is relatively inert to lipid vesicles that contain its substrate, phosphatidylinositol 4,5-bisphosphate (PIP 2 ), unless first bound to the kinase domain of the fibroblast growth factor receptor (FGFR1).
+Using hydrogen-deuterium exchange mass spectrometry, we show that PLC-γ1 is relatively inert to lipid vesicles that contain its substrate, phosphatidylinositol 4,5-bisphosphate (PIP2), unless first bound to the kinase domain of the fibroblast growth factor receptor (FGFR1).
 Exchange occurs throughout PLC-γ1 and is exaggerated in PLC-γ1 containing an oncogenic substitution (D1165H) that allosterically activates the lipase.
 These data support a model whereby initial complex formation shifts the conformational equilibrium of PLC-γ1 to favor activation.
-This receptor-induced priming of PLC-γ1 also explains the capacity of a kinase-inactive fragment of FGFR1 to modestly enhance the lipase activity of PLC-γ1 operating on lipid vesicles but not a soluble analog of PIP 2 and highlights potential cooperativity between receptor engagement and membrane proximity.
+This receptor-induced priming of PLC-γ1 also explains the capacity of a kinase-inactive fragment of FGFR1 to modestly enhance the lipase activity of PLC-γ1 operating on lipid vesicles but not a soluble analog of PIP2 and highlights potential cooperativity between receptor engagement and membrane proximity.
 Priming is expected to be greatly enhanced for receptors embedded in membranes and nearly universal for the myriad of receptors and co-receptors that bind the PLC-γ isozymes.

 ## Introduction